 Visual aura is the most common and occurs in more than 90% of migraine patients that have aura.
 Pins and needs in the body, face or tongue may also occur.
 Many people who have migraine with aura may also have migraines without aura.
 Pre-migraine symptoms may begin hours or a day or two before the other symptoms of a migraine which include: neck stiffness, sensitivity to light and or sound, nausea, blurred vision, yawning.
 These are not considered to be part of the aura symptoms.

 Migraine without Aura:

 Migraine headaches with the symptoms described above (pain on one side of the face, head, nausea, vomiting, sensitivity to light and or sounds etc.) without aura.

-The underlying cause of migraine headaches is unknown but genetics and environmental factors appear to play a role.
+The underlying cause of migraine headaches is unknown but genetics and lifestyle appear to play a role.
 The most frequently associated causes of migraine headaches include:

 Blood vessel constriction/diminished blood flow to the brain

 Imbalance in brain chemicals – including serotonin which helps regulate pain in the nervous system.